Franz Boas: Scientist as activist

 When Boas's letter was published, Holmes wrote to a friend complaining about "the Prussian control of anthropology in this country" and the need to end Boas's "Hun regime".
 Reaction of Holmes and his allies was influenced by anti-German and probably also by anti-Jewish sentiment.
-The Anthropological Society of Washington passed a resolution condemning Boas's letter for unjustly criticizing President Wilson; attacking the principles of American democracy; and endangering anthropologists abroad, who would now be suspected of being spies (a charge that was especially insulting, given that his concerns about this very issue were what had prompted Boas to write his letter in the first place).
+The Anthropological Society of Washington passed a resolution condemning Boas's letter for unjustly criticizing President Wilson; attacking the principles of American democracy; and endangering anthropologists abroad, who would now be suspected of being spies.
 This resolution was passed on to the American Anthropological Association (AAA) and the National Research Council.
 Members of the American Anthropological Association (among whom Boas was a founding member in 1902), meeting at the Peabody Museum of Archaeology and Ethnology at Harvard (with which Morley, Lothrop, and Spinden were affiliated), voted by 20 to 10 to censure Boas.
 As a result, Boas resigned as the AAA's representative to the NRC, although he remained an active member of the AAA.
 The AAA's censure of Boas was not rescinded until 2005.

 Boas continued to speak out against racism and for intellectual freedom.
 When the Nazi Party in Germany denounced "Jewish Science" (which included not only Boasian Anthropology but Freudian psychoanalysis and Einsteinian physics), Boas responded with a public statement signed by over 8,000 other scientists, declaring that there is only one science, to which race and religion are irrelevant.
 After World War I, Boas created the Emergency Society for German and Austrian Science.
 This organization was originally dedicated to fostering friendly relations between American and German and Austrian scientists and for providing research funding to German scientists who had been adversely affected by the war, and to help scientists who had been interned.
 With the rise of Nazi Germany, Boas assisted German scientists in fleeing the Nazi regime.
 Boas helped these scientists not only to escape but to secure positions once they arrived.
 Additionally, Boas addressed an open letter to Paul von Hindenburg in protest against Hitlerism.
 He also wrote an article in The American Mercury arguing that there were no differences between Aryans and non-Aryans and the German government should not base its policies on such a false premise.